-Choosing between an active or passive investment strategies is an important debate within the investor community.
+Choosing between an active or passive investment strategy is an important debate within the investor community.

-In terms of active funds management is to take full advantage of short-term price fluctuations and expect a big return.
-It requires really much deeper analysis, the skill and the ability to understand when to select a specific bond, stock or any instrument, but it gives you more flexibility.
+In terms of active funds management, it is to take full advantage of short-term price fluctuations and expect a big return.
+It requires much deeper analysis, the skill and the ability to understand when to select a specific bond, stock or any instrument, but it gives you more flexibility.
 An active investment requires confidence that anyone investing the portfolio will know exactly the appropriate time to buy or sell.
-An active fund is great when the analyst is right and brings high returns but terrible when they are wrong the risk is high and unknown.
-Another thing the fees & cost of investing in active funds are more expensive than passive funds and can kill returns.
+An active fund is great when the analyst is right and brings high returns but terrible when the advice is wrong.
+The risk is high and unknown.
+Another thing, the fees and costs of investing in active funds are more expensive than passive funds and can kill returns.

 Different analysis tends to show the passive investments can offer to the investors lower fees than active fund management.
-It shows greater transparency and the risk is greatly diminished, for example a long-term investor won't have to wake up at the opening bell every day and his stress level will remain at a minimum.
-Another aspect of the long-term investing is important, is that anyone can do it and a majority of investors will get a better return just in investing in passive funds.
+It shows greater transparency and the risk is greatly diminished, for example a long-term investor will not have to wake up at the opening bell every day and his stress level will remain at a minimum.
+Another important aspect of the long-term investing is that anyone can do it and a majority of investors will get a better return just in investing in passive funds.

 |Passive Management||Key Feature||Active Management|

 |Generally lower than active management||Investment Management Fees||Generally higher than passive management|

 |Generally tax efficient||Tax Efeciency||Depends on the investment manager|

 |No||Potential for Above-Market Returns||Yes|